phaserjs/phaser/README.md

 * Added a pendingDelete property to Tween to stop tweens that were removed during a callback from causing update errors during the TweenManager loop.
 * Added Group.length property.
 * Added explicit x/y attributes to Phaser.Text to make it work with the camera system (thanks cocoademon).
+* Fixed issue stopping multiple animations from playing, only the most recent would play (frames array was being overwritten, thanks Legrandk)

 Version 1.0.4 (September 18th 2013)